Five reasons why you should register your trade mark

 1) An exclusive right

-A trade mark registration is an exclusive right to use the mark in the territory in which protection is granted.
+A trade mark registration gives you an exclusive right to use your mark in the territory (e.g. UK or EU) in which protection is granted.
 You may sue other parties for trade mark infringement if they use your mark without your permission.

 Trade marks must be renewed every 10 years in the UK.
 If they are renewed at the appropriate time, you have a right which lasts in perpetuity.

-2) To avoid the uncertainty and expense of passing off
+2) To avoid the uncertainty and expense of relying on passing off

 If you do not register your trade mark, it is still possible to take action against another party on the basis of ‘passing off’.
 This is a common law right, and to be successful you must prove:

-- You have goodwill/ reputation in the mark
+- You have goodwill/ reputation in the trade mark

-- The other party has made a misrepresentation
+- The other party has made an actionable misrepresentation

 - This has caused you damage.

-Your rights through passing off may be confined to your local area, where you have been using your mark.
-You may have a great reputation in Kent, but that will not necessarily enable you to stop someone else using the mark in Wales.
-Registration of a trade mark, on the other hand, is on a national basis (or across the European Union, if you have a Community Trade mark).
+Your rights through passing off may be confined to your local area, where you have been using your trade mark.
+You may have great goodwill and reputation in Kent, but that will not necessarily enable you to stop someone else using the trade mark in, say, Hampshire where you are not known.
+Registration of your trade mark, on the other hand, is on a national basis (or across the European Union, if you have an EU Trade mark).

 3) To add value to your business

-- Licence it.
-A trade mark licence allows a mark to be used by another party, thereby extending your business
+A trade mark licence allows your trade mark to be used by a new business partner in return for a licence fee.

-- Franchise it.
-You can set up a network of franchisees, with guidelines as to how your brand should be used
+You can set up a network of franchisees, placing resposibilities on them as to how your trade mark should be used.

 4) Trade marks identify origin